VasilisDragon/TC-CNC-AI-TP/docs/TRAINING_GUI.md

 ## Prerequisites

-1. Prepare the embedded runtime through **Training → Prepare Environment**.
+1. Prepare the embedded runtime through **Training -> Prepare Environment**.
 This drives `train::EnvManager`, downloads embedded Python, verifies the checksum, and hydrates a virtual environment.
-Cancel actually cancels—because forcing a broken download to finish is peak chaos.
+Cancel actually cancels-because forcing a broken download to finish is peak chaos.
 2. Confirm the packages in `train/requirements.txt` are installed.
 The Training Manager will double-check and complain loudly if anything is missing.
 3. Models live under `<install-root>/models`; datasets default to `<install-root>/datasets`.
 The Jobs dock and AI model combo refresh automatically when new artefacts appear, so keep those paths writable.